Plot twist! Your about page isn’t actually about you

 Think about:

-• What they need to feel confident booking you
+• What do they need to feel confident booking you?

-• How your unique story helps build that trust
+• How does your unique story help build that trust?

 • How your page’s design guides visitors smoothly through that journey